-Complete Monster: Sohaku is a power-hungry sociopath who delights in ruining people's lives.
+- Complete Monster: Sohaku Kago is a power-hungry sociopath who delights in ruining people's lives.
 Two of his favorite pastimes are engaging in Cold-Blooded Torture and watching one of his subordinates Mind Control helpless victims into fighting and killing each other.
 He has spent hundreds of years spreading his influence in order to manipulate, use, or kill hundreds of powerful martial artists as well as all the people around them.
-A few years before the beginning of the story, he experimented on his wife, using her Power Parasite abilities to steal the abilities (and in most cases, lives) of the most powerful martial artists in japan, before judging her too weak, cutting off her arm, and ripping out her eye (which contained the powers she had collected) and giving it to his dragon.
-Flash forward to the present, and he sets his full plan into motion, indirectly Mind Raping his son, who has the same powers as his ex-wife, into letting his powers turn him into a god-like being whose only purpose is to go on a rampage, killing any powerful martial artists it comes across and stealing their powers.
+A few years before the beginning of the story, he experimented on his wife, using her Power Parasite abilities to steal the abilities—and in most cases, lives—of the most powerful martial artists in Japan, before judging her too weak, cutting off her arm, and ripping out her eye, which contained the powers she had collected and giving it to his henchman.
+In the present, he sets his full plan into motion, indirectly Mind Raping his son, Souichiro, who has the same powers as his ex-wife, into letting his powers turn him into a god-like being whose only purpose is to go on a rampage, killing any powerful martial artists it comes across and stealing their powers.
 Once this happens, his son goes around the world, killing thousands of people, just as Sohaku planned, before his friends can stop him.
-The closest Sohaku gets to redemption is realizing that he has no chance of succeeding and quietly admitting defeat.

-Masataka Takayanagi is well liked among the fandom, despite being Demoted to Extra amongst the main cast for some time.
+- Masataka Takayanagi is well liked among the fandom (due to generally being more sympathetic than Designated Hero Souichirou), despite being Demoted to Extra amongst the main cast for some time.
 He returns to prominence near the manga's final arcs, defeating Mitsuomi in a brutal fight and culminating in a battle against Souichiro that buys enough time for Maya to remove Souichiro's Red Feather abilities for good.